abhisheks008/ML-Crate/Eurovision Song Contest Analysis/Model/README.md

 -  The contest was not held in the year 2020 as is evident from the "Total Points scored over the years" plot.
 -   The graph also tells that the total points scored over the years have increased significantly with being less than 100 before 1970 and well over 400 after 2010.
 - Ireland had the honor of hosting the Eurovision contest most number of times between 1956 and 2022.
--The most points ever scored by any artist was in the contest held in Portugal."Amar pelos dois" written by "LuÃ­sa Sobral" and performed by "Salvador Sobral" got the highest ever total points in the Eurovision Contest between 1956 and 2022
+- The most points ever scored by any artist was in the contest held in Portugal."Amar pelos dois" written by "LuÃ­sa Sobral" and performed by "Salvador Sobral" got the highest ever total points in the Eurovision Contest between 1956 and 2022

 **YOUR NAME**